 Christine Brodbeck was born June 5, 1844, being the 4th child and 3rd daughter of Heinrich Conrad Behrens and Sophie Henriette Behrens (nee Hauer).
 Her family lived in what is called Brunswick (Braunschweig), a state in Lower Saxony, Germany.

-When the Comanche began raiding and even killing the settlers, Henry moved his family to Fredericksburg for safety.
+When the Comanche began raiding and killing the settlers, Henry moved his family to Fort Scott Martin at Fredericksburg for safety.
 It is said that about 1850 he road out to the Llano area to survey his allotment and was shot by three poison arrows.
 One story indicates that he was treated by Dr. Harmisch but died anyway.
 The family does not know where he is buried.
 Quite possibly he is buried in Fredericksburg in an unmarked grave since there were so few funds available to Sophie for burial of her husband.

 Christine’s mother, Sophie, now a widow with three children, met a man recently widowed, Henry Hasse.
 He had two children.
 Sophie and Henry were married in 1851 and moved out to Llano.
 Henry built two little picket houses in 1852 which provided better protection for his family.
 Since there as not a school in Llano, Christine's mother sent her to live in Fredericksburg.
 There public school was held at the Vereins-Kirche.
 Jacob Brodbeck was the second school teacher.
 Christine was his pupil until she graduated school at 14 years old.
 The story is that there were so few eligible women around that Jacob proposed to Christine and they were married in 1858.
 Jacob and Christine lived in Fredericksburg for a short while then bought land near Luckenbach.
 Here Jacob built a log cabin, and as the family grew, he added a sturdy rock house with the help of his brother, Johann George Brodbeck.